-Qualified Electronic Signature Creation Device (QSCD): An Electronic Signature creation device that meets the requirements as stipulated within Annex II of European Union regulation No 910/2014.
+Qualified Electronic Signature/Seal Creation Device (QSCD): An electronic signature/seal creation device that meets the requirements as stipulated within Annex II of eIDAS Regulation.

-Qualified Timestamping (QTS): The provisioning of timestamps that comply with Article 42 of the eIDAS regulation.
+Qualified Timestamping (QTS): The provisioning of timestamps that comply with Article 42 of the eIDAS/UK eIDAS Regulation.

-Qualified Trust Service Provider (QTSP): A natural or legal person that is recognized by a European Union member state national supervisory body to provide (a subset of) qualified trust service as defined within the eIDAS Regulation.
+Qualified Trust Service Provider (QTSP): a natural or a legal person who provides one or more trust services and is granted the qualified status by the supervisory body as defined within the eIDAS/UK eIDAS regulation.

-Qualified Web Authentication Certificates (QWAC): a qualified SSL certificate that meets the requirements of article 45 of the eIDAS regulation
+Qualified Web Authentication Certificates (QWAC): a qualified SSL Certificate that meets the requirements of article 45 of the eIDAS/UK eIDAS Regulation.